DIVISION “AF” UPDATE

 Motions that Require a 15 or 30 Minute Hearing

-These are special set hearings that MUST be scheduled through the 15th Judicial Circuit's Online Scheduling System.
+These are special set hearings that MUST be scheduled through the 15th Judicial Circuit's Online Scheduling System through Online Services (OLS).

 These are motions that cannot be heard on the Uniform Motion Calendar because they require testimony and are longer than 10 minutes in duration.
 The moving attorney shall coordinate a mutually agreeable date and time with opposing counsel/pro se party and shall prepare the appropriate Notice of Hearing for said hearing.
 The original Motion and Notice of Hearing must be filed at least 5 working days in advance of the special set hearing date, with the Clerk of Court, Civil Division, and a courtesy copy MUST be sent to opposing counsel and Judge Kastrenakes' Judicial Assistant (send to the Judicial Assistant via U.S. regular mail - courtesy copies must be sent U.S. regular mail, to be received in Chambers 5 business days before the special set hearing, NOT e-mail).
+If courtesy copies are not received by the court at least 5 days before the hearing date, the motion scheduled will be DENIED by the Court.
+On rare exceptions the Division will accept e-mailed copies of documents, however, you must obtain permission prior to sending documents in that fashion.

-You CANNOT cancel a special set hearing once the hearing date and time has been secured.
-The ONLY way a special set hearing can be cancelled (absent an extreme emergency) is if the Motion has been RESOLVED and/or WITHDRAWN.
-Only the judicial assistant can cancel a special set hearing.
-If the special set motion has been resolved and/or withdrawn, you MUST call the judicial assistant to request to cancel the special set hearing.
+You CANNOT cancel a Special Set hearing once the hearing date and time has been secured.
+The ONLY way a special set hearing can be cancelled (absent an extreme emergency) is if the Motion has been RESOLVED and/or WITHDRAWN with Prejudice.
+The judicial assistant can cancel a special set hearing ONLY after the appropriate motions for continuation/ cancellation have been heard and Orders have been entered by the Court.
+If the special set motion has been resolved and/or withdrawn with prejudice, then you MUST CALL (not email) the judicial assistant to request to cancel the special set hearing.
+If a 60 minute Special Set Hearing is required please contact the Judicial Assistant for availability.

 Motions that Require 60 Minute or More Hearing Time